isomerpages/moe-sacps/_our-school/School Rules.md

 <b>5\.
 Punctuality</b>

 (5.1) Pupils must be in the assembly area by 7.25 a.m.
 (5.2) Pupils must be punctual for all lessons.
 CCA and other school programmes.
-6. Attendance (6.1) Pupils must attend school regularly.
+6.&nbsp;Attendance (6.1) Pupils must attend school regularly.
 (6.2) Pupils must present a valid medical certificate or valid document when absent from school.

-<b>7.
-Integrity</b>
+<b>7.&nbsp;Integrity</b>

 (7.1) Cheating in examinations is a serious offence.
 Pupils must be honest at all times.
 Pupils must not cheat in daily work, examinations or tests.